 — See also: How to Choose Your First Programming Language

 Python is administered by the non-profit Python Software Foundation.
-It’s is a high-level programming language, meaning it’s far from a machine language, making it easier for beginners to grasp.
+It’s is a high-level programming language, meaning it’s far from a machine language, making it easier for beginners to read and grasp.
 Furthermore, being general-purpose programming language, Python is quite versatile for different sorts of projects.

 Python was first released in 1991.
 So we’re not talking about something new in the market.
 However, Python’s experienced somewhat of a boom in the past years.